Venezuela's Capriles goes on offensive after graft accusations

 The government has displayed a supposed secret “neoliberal” economic package planned by Capriles, while opposition activists have circulated what they say is an internal campaign document from the Chavez camp with instructions on how to sully the opposition and exalt the president.

-Additional reporting by Mario Naranjo, Enrique Andres Pretel and Deisy Buitrago; Editing by Brian Ellsworth and Eric Walsh
+Additional reporting by Mario Naranjo, Enrique Andres Pretel; Editing by Brian Ellsworth and Xavier Briand